fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 For new Teams to be successfully installed, computers must meet the minimum requirements listed in [New Teams system requirements](teams-client-system-requirements.md).

-## Step 1: Upgrade the new Teams application
+## Upgrade the new Teams application

 All steps must be completed to successfully upgrade to the new Teams.